LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

  ====================================== ============= ==========================
  seq_exec                               forall,       Strictly sequential
                                         kernel (For), execution
-                                        scan
+                                        scan,
+                                        sort
  simd_exec                              forall,       Try to force generation of
                                         kernel (For), SIMD instructions via
                                         scan          compiler hints in RAJA
                                                       internal implementation
  loop_exec                              forall,       Allow compiler to generate
                                         kernel (For), any optimizations, such as
-                                        scan          SIMD, that may be
+                                        scan,         SIMD, that may be
-                                                      beneficial according to
+                                        sort          beneficial according to
                                                       its heuristics;
                                                       i.e., no loop decorations
                                                       (pragmas or intrinsics) in